ivotron/ivotron.github.io/_posts/2014-01-15-txn-update-to-msst-plan.md

   * async I/O. SCR does this already
   * optimal checkpointing frequency.
 Vaidya's "forked checkpoints" accomplish this.

-Coordination is usually solved by "barriering" before returning from the `do_checkpoint_here()` call, that is, an `MPI_Barrier()` call is used to sync all nodes and know that a checkpoint has been written.
+  * coordination. is usually solved by "barriering" before returning from the `do_checkpoint_here()` call, that is, an `MPI_Barrier()` call is used to sync all nodes and know that a checkpoint has been written.

-I feel that given all of the above, our contribution would be the combination of existing solutions (mpi-level fault detection, async checkpoints and rollback-based recovery) rather than innovating through a new framework.
+I feel that given all of the above, our contribution would be the combination of existing solutions rather than innovating through a new framework.
 The transactional semantics are certainly more user-friendly, but one could argue that is the same functionality under different terminology.
-It is certainly fun enough to work on, but unfortunately I have to advance by April and I'd like to maximize the chances of publishing something by then
+It is certainly fun enough to work on, but unfortunately at the end we have to "publish or perish"

 Now, there are a couple of things that are novel but we haven't been focusing on (yet).
 First, the object-based API.
 Every existing solution assumes POSIX and thus suffers from the same traditional bottleneck issues.
-If we assume ADIOS, IOD, RADOS (ceph), etc. we might get to the point where our contribution is significant.
-But this means that we actually don't have to prototype a new checkpointing-restart framework, instead, we can just grab an existing one and plug it on top of a non-posix API such as IOD.
-We could take our prototype and use that but it will be limited in terms of functionality.
+If we assume IOD, RADOS (ceph), DAOS, etc. thinks become more interesting.
+But this means that we actually don't have to focus much on the checkpointing-restart capabilities, instead, we can take those for granted and focus on the object-based backend.

 The second contribution we could make is in the transparency of the framework.
 Every framework requires the user to implement recovery